manishkharthik/build-basket/README.md

 BuildBasket is a data-driven basketball player analytics and projection tool designed to analyze, visualize, and predict player performance based on historical data.
 The app provides insights into a player's current attributes, tracks their development over time, and compares them to other players in the league.
 It includes a **Spring Boot backend** and a **Node.js frontend**.
 Follow the steps below to set up and run the app on your local machine.

+You can also access the website with this link: https://build-basket-frontend-omega.vercel.app/

 ## Requirements

 Before starting the app, make sure you have the following installed: